jundalisay/superb/content/en/research/averroes/philosophy/part-2i.md

 heading: "Part 2i"
 title: "Question 3: Fate and Predestination"
 author: Averroes
-description: ""
+description: "This is one of the most intricate problems of religion"
 weight: 28
-image: "/covers/averroes.jpg"
+image: "/covers/theo.jpg"
 ---

 This is one of the most intricate problems of religion.

-For if you look into the traditional arguments about this problem you will find them contradictory; such also being the case with arguments of reason.
+- The traditional arguments about this problem are contradictory, similar to the arguments of reason.

 The contradiction in the arguments of the first kind is found in the Quran and the Traditions.

-There are many verses of the Quran, which by their universal nature, teach that all the things are predestined, and that man is compelled to do his acts; then there are verses which say that man is free in his acts and not compelled in performing them.
+Many verses of the Quran teach that:
+- all things are predestined
+- man is compelled to do his acts.

+It also has verses which say that man is:
+- free in his acts
+- not compelled in performing them.

-The following verses tell us that all the things are by compulsion, and are predestined, “Everything[261] have We created bound by a fixed degree;”[118] again, “With Him everything is regulated according to a determined measure.”[119]
-Further, He says, “No accident happeneth in the earth, nor in your persons, but the same was entered in the Book verily it is easy with God.”[120]
+The following verses assert that all the things are by compulsion, and are predestined:

+“Everything[261] have We created bound by a fixed degree;”[118]

+“With Him everything is regulated according to a determined measure.”[119]

+“No accident happeneth in the earth, nor in your persons, but the same was entered in the Book verily it is easy with God.”[120]

-There may be quoted many other verses on this subject.
-Now, as to the verses which say that man can acquire deeds by free will, and that things are only possible and not necessary, the following may be quoted: “Or He destroyeth them (by ship-wreck), because of that which their crew have merited; though He pardoneth many things.”[121]
+Other verses say that man can acquire deeds by free will, and that things are only possible and not necessary:

+“Or He destroyeth them (by ship-wreck), because of that which their crew have merited; though He pardoneth many things.”[121]

 “Whatever misfortune befalleth you is sent you by God, for that which your hands have deserved.”[122]

-Further, He says, “But they who commit evil, equal thereunto.”[123]
-Again, He says, “It shall have the good which it gaineth, and it shall have the evil which it gaineth.”[124] and,[262] “And as to Thamud, We directed them, but they loved blindness better than the true directions.”[125]
-Sometimes contradiction appears even in a single verse of the Quran.
+“But they who commit evil, equal thereunto.”[123]

+“It shall have the good which it gaineth, and it shall have the evil which it gaineth.”[124]
+[262]

+“And as to Thamud, We directed them, but they loved blindness better than the true directions.”[125]

+Sometimes contradiction appears even in a single verse of the Quran:

-For instance, He says, “After a misfortune hath befallen you (you had already attained two equal advantages), do you say, whence cometh this?
-Answer, This is from yourselves.”[126]
-In the next verse, He says, “And what happenth unto you, on the day whereon the two armies met, was certainly by permission of the Lord.”[127]
-Of this kind also is the verse, “Whatever good befalleth thee, O man, it is from God; and whatever evil befalleth thee, it is from thyself;”[128] while the preceding verse says, “All is from God.”[129]
+“After a misfortune hath befallen you (you had already attained two equal advantages), do you say, whence cometh this?
+Answer, This is from yourselves.”

+[126] In the next verse, He says

+“What happenth to you, on the day whereon the two armies met, was certainly by permission of the Lord.”[127]

+“Whatever good befalleth thee, O man, it is from God; and whatever evil befalleth thee, it is from thyself;”[128]

+Yet the preceding verse says:

+“All is from God.”[129]

 Such is also the case with the Traditions.
+The Prophet says:

-The Prophet says, “Every child is born in the true religion; his parents afterwards turn him into a Jew or a Christian.”
-On another occasion he said, “The following[263] people have been created for hell, and do the deeds of those who are fit for it.
+“Every child is born in the true religion; his parents afterwards turn him into a Jew or a Christian.”

+On another occasion he said:

+“The following[263] people have been created for hell, and do the deeds of those who are fit for it.
 These have been created for heaven, and do deeds fit for it.”

 The first Tradition says that the cause of disbelief is one’s own environments; while faith and belief are natural to man.

 The other Tradition says that wickedness and disbelief are created by God, and man is compelled to follow them.

+This has led Muslims to be divided into 2 groups:

+1. Mutazilites

-This condition of things has led Muslims to be divided into two groups.
-The one believed that man’s wickedness or virtue is his own acquirement, and that according to these he will be either punished or rewarded.
-These are the Mutazilites.
-The belief of the other party is quite opposed to this.
+These believed that man’s wickedness or virtue is his own acquirement, and that according to these he will be either punished or rewarded.

+2. Jabarites

 They say that man is compelled to do his deeds.
-They are the Jabarites.

 The Asharites have tried to adopt a mean between these two extreme views.

 They say that man can do action, but the deeds done, and the power of doing it, are both created by God.

 But this is quite meaningless.
 For if the deed and[264] the power of doing it be both created by God, then man is necessarily compelled to do the act.
 This is one of the reasons of the difference of opinion about this problem.

-As we have said there is another cause of difference of opinion about this problem, than the traditional one.
+There is another cause of difference of opinion about this problem, than the traditional one.

 This consists of the contradictory arguments advanced.
 For if we say that man is the creator of his own deeds, it would be necessary to admit that there are things which are not done according to the will of God, or His authority.
 So there would be another creator besides God, while the Muslims are agreed that there is no creator but He.

 If, on the other hand, we were to suppose that man cannot act freely, we admit that he is compelled to do certain acts, for there is no mean between compulsion and freedom.
 Again, if man is compelled to do certain deeds, then on him has been imposed a task which he cannot bear; and when he is made to bear a burden, there is no difference between his work and the work of inorganic matter.

 For inorganic matter has[265] no power, neither has the man the power for that which he cannot bear.
 Hence all people have made capability one of the conditions for the imposition of a task, such as wisdom we find Abul Maali, saying in his Nizamiyyah, that man is free in his own deeds and has the capability of doing them.
 He has established it upon the impossibility of imposing a task which one cannot bear, in order to avoid the principle formerly disproved by the Mutazilites, on account of its being unfit by reason.